-A good additional feature that this laptop has is a fantastic sound system.
-It uses Wave MaxxAudio to create an immersive sound set up that will be great for streaming music or watching videos.
+A good additional feature that this 2 in 1 laptop has is a fantastic sound system.
+It uses Wave MaxxAudio to create an immersive sound set up that will be great for streaming music or videos.

-Overall this is a very minimalistic laptop, but it would be a perfect choice for someone who needs something simple to use in their day to day life.
+Overall this is a very minimalistic 2 in 1 laptop under $400 and would be a perfect choice for someone who needs something simple to use in their day-to-day life.

 CPU: Intel Core i3-8145U | GPU: Intel UHD Graphics 620 | RAM: 4GB DDR4 | Screen: 14-inch (1366×768) | Storage: 128GB SSD | Battery: 42Whr | Dimensions: 4 x 15 x 17 inches | Weight: 3.84 lbs